-Roses are the quintessential flower to present to someone you love -- the red variety is actually known as the lover's rose.
+Roses are the quintessential flower to present to someone you love—the red variety is actually known as the lover's rose.
 A multicolored rose bouquet could hold several meanings, however.
-White roses signify humility and innocence; yellow roses mean friendship and joy; pink roses tell a tale of gratitude, appreciation, or admiration; and purple roses (paired with white lilac flowers) are for someone you're enchanted with -- or fell in love with at first sight.
+White roses signify humility and innocence; yellow roses mean friendship and joy; pink roses tell a tale of gratitude, appreciation, or admiration; and purple roses are for someone you're enchanted with—or fell in love with at first sight.

 Roses are also the national flower of the United States, the flower for June birthdays, and the flower for the 15th wedding anniversary.

 Peonies, which come in many different colors and varieties, are known as the flower of riches and honor.
-The lush, full blooms embody romance, prosperity, and good fortune, and they are the perfect addition to a Valentine's Day -- or 12th wedding anniversary -- bouquet.
+The lush, full blooms embody romance, prosperity, and good fortune, and are the perfect addition to a Valentine's Day flower arrangement—or 12th wedding anniversary bouquet.

 Tulips represent elegance and grace, but red tulips symbolize perfect love.
 The story goes that the black center of the flower represents a lover's heart, darkened by the heat of passion.
 Stick with red tulips for a romantic bouquet, otherwise, choose pink tulips (caring and happiness), yellow tulips (cheerful thoughts), white tulips (forgiveness), or purple tulips (royalty) as a fun Galentine's Day gift or for other occasions.
 This holiday, pair them with a round cylinder vase ($6, Bed Bath & Beyond).

-While pink carnations are most common around Mother's Day (they symbolize a mother's undying love), red carnations represent admiration, deep love, and affection.
+While pink carnations are a common Mother's Day flower (they symbolize a mother's undying love), red carnations represent admiration, deep love, and affection.
 White carnations can be a good romantic bouquet choice, too, since they mean pure love or good luck.
 You don't want to present your lover with striped carnations (refusal) or yellow carnations (disdain, rejection).
 Carnations are also the 1st wedding anniversary flower.

 It should come as no surprise that the striking beauty of sunflowers represents warmth, happiness, adoration, and longevity.
-Sunflowers look best on their own -- since they'll outshine any other stems in a Valentine's Day flower arrangement—and are an ideal 3rd wedding annivesary bouquet.
+Sunflowers look best on their own—since they'll outshine any other stems in a Valentine's Day flower arrangement—and are an ideal 3rd wedding anniversary bouquet.

 The thin petals of chrysanthemums, available in a full range of colors, symbolize optimism and joy.
 White petals mean truth or loyal love, and red petals mean love.
 Stay away from yellow chrysanthemums, which represent slighted love.

-For someone that you just met, purple lilac blooms are appropriate -- they signify the first emotions of love.
+For someone that you just met, purple lilac blooms are appropriate—they signify the first emotions of love.
 White lilac blooms mean youthful innocence, so together they make a good pair.
 You can also put them in a Valentine's Day bouquet with other flowers, such as the purple rose, to represent love at first sight.

 A gorgeous, exotic flower, orchids represent rare and delicate beauty.
 Other meanings include love, luxury, beauty, and strength.
-Pink orchids in particular symbolize pure affection, and cattelya orchids (available in a variety of colors) represent mature charm.
+Pink orchids, in particular, symbolize pure affection, and cattleya orchids (available in a variety of colors) represent mature charm.

-Stock flowers -- also known as gillyflower or Virginia stock -- are a good addition to a romantic bouquet because they symboliize a happy life and contented existence.
-They also add a sweet scent to your flower mix.
+Stock flowers—also known as gillyflower or Virginia stock—are a good addition to a romantic bouquet because they symbolize a happy life and contented existence.
+They also add a sweet scent to your Valentine's Day flower mix.